Precedential No. 30: Finding Lack of Bona Fide Intent, TTAB Sustains SWISS GRILLS Opposition

 Likelihood of Confusion: There was no dispute that there is a likelihood of confusion between the marks at issue.
 Therefore, opposers' Section 2(d) claim "boils down to priority."

-Prior to applicant's filing date (its priority date), opposers had sold and shipped 322 barbeque grills bearing the subject mark SWISS GRILLS to its United States distributor.
+Prior to applicant's filing date (its priority date), opposers had sold and shipped 322 barbeque grills bearing the SWISS GRILL mark to its United States distributor.
 The Board observed that "the sale and shipment of products bearing a trademark to one's distributor is clearly sufficient to establish trademark rights."
 Raintree Publishers, Inc. v.
 Brewer, 218 USPQ 272, 274 (TTAB 1983).
 Applicant provided nothing to contradict the record evidence that opposers and its U.S. distributor have an arms-length, independent relationship.

 And so the Board sustained opposers' Section 2(d) claim as well.